 $25-$75/month

 Trained operators at a central monitoring station receive your alarm signals, verify the emergency, and dispatch police/fire/medical services.
+This is the only option that qualifies for full NJ insurance discounts.

 Self-Monitoring